-Introduction to the scapula
+Introduction to the Scapula Bone

 While its appearance can cause alarm, rest assured it is usually the result of a weak serratus anterior muscle that fails to anchor down the shoulder blade.

 Similarly, the serratus anterior is no exception — it stabilises the scapula and facilitates its upward rotation by engaging other muscles.
 This muscular mechanism helps you reach overhead or bear weight with minimal strain to the shoulder joint.

-When the serratus anterior system fails
+When the Serratus Anterior system fails

 Imagine a large gear in a clock, unable to move — the surrounding gears will have to work even harder to keep the clock ticking.